CUBRID/cubrid-manual/en/admin/control.rst

              1     4       0   22174    26160    26160        0        0        0        0     0/60.0     0/60.0    5256             0       165        0         0
              2     4       0   35257    37903    23599     5152     4576     4576        0     0/60.0     0/60.0    4300             0       264        1         0

-When using the **-P** option, the additional column information output compared to the **-b** option is as follows.
+The additional displayed items with **-P** option compared to **-b** option are as below.

-*   PROXY_ID: Start with index.
-1 of proxy.
+*   PROXY_ID: The index of a proxy(starting from 1)
-*   SHARD-Q: Number of query execution requests waiting for SHARD-Q on proxy (see :ref:`SHARD-Q <shard-q>`)
+*   SHARD-Q: The number of queries waiting on SHARD-Q(see :ref:`SHARD-Q <shard-q>`) for each proxy.
-*   #CONNECT: Number of times the application client attempted to access the proxy
+*   #CONNECT: The count that application clients tried accessing a proxy
-*   #REJECT: The number of times that an application client accessing from an IP that is not included in the ACL has been denied access to that proxy.
-With regard to ACL configuration, see :ref:`limiting-broker-access`\.
+*   #REJECT: The count that an application client excluded from ACL IP list is rejected to access a proxy.
+Regarding ACL setting, see :ref:`limiting-broker-access`.
-*   #RESTART: Number of times proxy has restarted
+*   #RESTART: The count that a proxy is restarted.

-Adding the **-f** option to the **-S** option splits AS items into (TWB 1s-W 1s-B) for detailed output, and adds STMT-POOL-RATIO items.
-For a detailed description of the AS item, see :ref:`AS <as-detail>`\.
+If **-f** option is added to **-S** option, AS items are divided into (T W B 1s-W 1s-B) and displayed in detail and STMT-POOL-RATIO item is added.
+Regarding AS items, see :ref:`AS <as-detail>`.

 ::